Creator / Vathara

 , a series of five fics, one removed (songfic).Upon A Fiery Steed

-, a novel-length Stargate/Gundam Wing fusion.Blades of Blood
+, a novel-length Stargate/Gundam Wing fusion.Thrower of the Dart

 and Witchy Woman